pt2302-testorg/7.01sc-fall-2011/content/pages/page.md

 ---
 ## Overview

 This course will have a  final project --  a 5-10 page paper.
 There will be a first draft due in later April and the  final draft due the last week of classes.
 There are a few different kinds of papers.
 I'll describe some options here.
 Read over the different options and then send me an email with your thoughts about what you'd like to do for a  final project.
-I'll write back and try to help you pick out a project direction that you are interested in.
+I'll write back and try to help.  sd you pick out a project direction that you are interested in.

 ## Project types